Baseflow/full-stack-on-rust/05-orm/README.md

 Diesel is by far the most wel known ORM crate with over 4.5 million downloads.
 It supports SqLite, Postsqres and MySql out of the box, but can be extended with other database engines.
 We'll stick with that for our full-stack adventure.

 Let's add diesel to our api project.
 We'll also add `dotenvy` to make use of environment variables.
 For connection pooling we'll use `r2d2`.
 Additionally, we'll also add `diesel_migrations` for automatic migration deployment upon application startup.
+Finally we'll add `env_logger` and `log` to add a logging framework.

 #### **`todo_api/Cargo.toml`**
 ```toml